-Course in topic or topics in geology.
+Course in topic or topics in Geology.
 May be repeated with a change in content.

 290-490.
-Independent Study (1-4 VC)

-Individual, directed study arranged with an instructor.
+Independent Study (1-4 VC) Individual, directed study arranged with an instructor.
 Prerequisite: Permission of instructor.

-301. Environmental Geology (4); 3, 2; Alt Sp odd yrs
+301. Environmental Geology(4); 3, 2; Alt Sp odd yrs

-This is a course designed to instruct students in the geological principles that can be utilized to both prevent and ameliorate environmental problems.
+A course designed to instruct students in the geological principles that can be utilized to both prevent and ameliorate environmental problems.

-317. Depositional Environments (4); 3, 2; Alt Fa even yrs
+317. Depositional Environments(4); 3, 2; Alt Fa even yrs

-This course surveys sedimentary rock types, principles of description and classification, sediment genesis and transport, distribution and origin of sedimentary deposits.
+Survey of sedimentary rock types, principles of description and classification, sediment genesis and transport, distribution and origin of sedimentary deposits.
 Includes paleoenvironmental determinations from analysis of modern marine, transitional, and continental environments with the information applied to problems in environmental geology.
-The course includes an investigation of evolution of life on a dynamic Earth.
-The course investigates stratigraphic and paleontologic principles to aid in paleoenvironmental interpretation and evolutionary studies.
+Course includes an investigation of evolution of life on a dynamic earth.
+The course will investigate stratigraphic and paleontologic principles to aid in paleoenvironmental interpretation and evolutionary studies.
 Students will gain an appreciation of the dynamic nature of the Earth and the importance of scientific thought processes.
 Laboratory portion of the course emphasizes lecture topics through hands-on laboratory experiences, including several field trips.
 Prerequisites: Geol 101 and 202.